Ahmedmmahdys/ros2_ws/README.md

 The executor gathers one chain per wall/column head on the specified level by following the `NEXT` relationship all the way to each chain's tail.
-Each chain is published in order, and the `panel_position` of the outgoing `PanelTask` messages corresponds to Neo4j's `HookPoint`, ensuring the pick uses the precise grab location provided by the database.
+Each chain is published in order: the `hook_point` of the outgoing `PanelTask` message matches Neo4j's `HookPoint`, while `panel_position` mirrors `PanelPosition` so your crane has access to both the grab location and the panel centre.